OkRespire/whereami/README.md

 # whereami
 ## Features

-- Navigate windows with arrow keys
+- Navigate windows with arrow keys and mouse
 - See which workspace each window is on
 - Shows window state (tiled, floating, fullscreen, maximized)
 - Configurable theming via TOML